 Is fast food bad?

 There is no such thing as a “bad” food, but there are some foods you should try not to have on a regular basis.
 Because fast food is high in sodium, saturated fat, trans fat, and cholesterol, it isn’t something you should eat often.
 Eating too much over a long period of time can lead to health problems such as high blood pressure, heart disease, and obesity.
-People also often drink soda when they eat fast food which adds “empty” calories (calories that don’t make you feel full) to the meal.
+People also often drink soda when they eat fast food which adds “empty” calories (calories that don’t make you feel full or provide nutrients) to the meal.
 It’s helpful to remember that with fast food, moderation is important.

 Is some fast food healthier than others?

 Many fast food chains have some healthy options to choose from.
 For example, some chains no longer serve foods with trans fat, and many have menu items that contain fruits and vegetables.
 If you’re having fast food more than once a week, try to make healthier choices.